0opsDev/Floura-Engine/README.md

-Farquhar Engine is a Open Source C++ Game Engine created for the purpose of learning opengl
+Farquhar Engine is a Open Source C++ Game Engine created for the purpose of learning opengl,

+Refer to /documentation.md for more

 Features:
 ---